Services Online

 General Functions

-This key position performs skilled mechanical work in the maintenance and repair of automotive, construction trailers, emergency apparatus, and heavy equipment.
+This role performs skilled mechanical work in the maintenance and repair of automotive, construction trailers, emergency apparatus, and heavy equipment.

 Work is performed under the general supervision of the Shop Supervisor or assigned supervisor.
 Performance is reviewed through observations, reports, and results achieved.